Session Expired

 Business Impact

-If you create advertisements in Illinois that use synthetic media, you must disclose this fact or face penalties for non-compliance.
+If you advertise goods or services in Illinois using synthetic media, you must disclose its use or face penalties for non-compliance.

 State